webpack/webpack-cli/SCAFFOLDING.md

 ## API

 To create a `scaffold`, you must create a [`yeoman-generator`](http://yeoman.io/authoring/).
 Because of that, you can optionally extend your generator to include methods from the [Yeoman API](http://yeoman.io/learning/).
-It's worth noting that we support all the properties of a regular webpack configuration.
+It's worth noting that we support all the properties of a regular Webpack configuration.
 In order for us to do this, there's a thing you need to remember:

 > Objects are made using strings, while strings are made using double strings.
 This means that in order for you to create a string, you have to wrap it inside another string for us to validate it correctly.